The64thGamer/cheeseepedia/content/bgq7nje4lx3v7tno/content.md

 ### Prototypes

-A prototype plush can be seen in the 1997-1998 Merch Catalogue.{{< cite 1 >}} Pictures of the plush show that this plush was originally going to have separate pieces for its eyebrows as opposed to the released plush having them printed on its eyes.
+A prototype plush can be seen in the 1997-1998 Merch Catalogue.[1]
+Pictures of the plush show that this plush was originally going to have separate pieces for its eyebrows as opposed to the released plush having them printed on its eyes.

 #### Prototype Gallery